oddeyemotion/arris-doc-site/projects/P04-submarine.md

 P04.13 ⠀[Team Submarine](/projects/P04-submarine/P04-10-19-about-the-project/P04-12-team-submarine.md) *- Introduces our members*\
 P04.14 ⠀[License](/projects/P04-submarine/P04-10-19-about-the-project/P04-13-license.md) *- Site's copyright*\
 P04.15 ⠀[Contact](/projects/P04-submarine/P04-10-19-about-the-project/P04-14-contact.md) *- Connect with us!
 We welcome any relevant questions and contributions.*\
-P04.16 ⠀[Other sites](/projects/P04-submarine/P04-10-19-about-the-project/P04-15-other-sites.md) *- External sources where this project is hosted and shared.*
+P04.16 ⠀[Other sites](/projects/P04-submarine/P04-10-19-about-the-project/P04-15-other-sites.md) *- External sources where this project is hosted and shared.*\
+P04.17 ⠀[Acknowledgements](/projects/P04-submarine/P04-10-19-about-the-project/P04-17-acknowledgements.md) *- Our team's appreciation to all of those who have contributed.*
 ===

 For more information on the management side of this project, see